ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

    }
 }
 ```
-For api calls to `/users-kyc/` the data.result_type is the string "user_kyc" and the key data.user\_kyc is an array of the returned `user-kyc` objects (10 objects per page).
+For api calls to `/users-kyc/` the data.result_type is the string "users_kyc" and the key data.user\_kyc is an array of the returned `user-kyc` objects (10 objects per page).
 The field data.meta.next_page_payload contains the filter and order information and the page_no number for the next page; or is empty for the last page of the list.

-Each entry in the array is a separate user object.
+Each entry in the array is a separate user\_kyc object.
 If no more user are available, the resulting array will be empty without an error thrown.

 # Utilities